 Western elegance is found in antique, jewelry and clothing shops sprinkled all over this mountain town.
 Telluride is rich in history, and its vintage, Victorian-era charm will have you feeling like you’re walking through a Western romance novel.
 Its identity as a 19th-century mining town explains why Telluride houses many beautiful, long-lived antiques.
 You’ll find jewelry, musical instruments, collectibles, prints and mining memorabilia.
 Antique markets around Telluride also present plenty of vintage finds, such as American Indian and folk art, Western prints and decorative collectibles — all with amazing views of the town's box-canyon walls.

 Between the ski-mountain base areas of Vail Village and Lionshead, the year-round resort town of Vail hosts hundreds of shops, selling everything from high-end jewelry and fine art to ski boots and cowboy hats.
 Located in the shadow of the Gore Range, Vail has a distinctly alpine feel.
 A free bus traverses the pedestrian area for those who are weighted down by shopping bags.
-The villages are also home to a growing number of amazing restaurants, including "Top Chef" Kelly Liken's restaurant, Sweet Basil and La Bottega.
+The villages are also home to a growing number of amazing restaurants, including Mountain Standard, Sweet Basil and La Bottega.

 Synonymous with luxury, Aspen's shopping scene caters to a discerning clientele with an array of international fashion outposts along Galena Street.
 Couture coveters will find their home here with Dior, Gucci, Prada and Fendi alongside specialty boutiques and high-end consignment stores.
 Aspen being a ski town at heart also has plenty of outdoor gear to outfit you for any mountain adventure — summer or winter.